 You can get a prescription for a special type of camouflage make-up that covers up the birthmark.

 Congenital melanocytic naevi (CMN)

-As CMN can affect a person's appearance, surgery may be considered.
-However, this will leave scarring and may not be possible if the affected area is very large.
+As congenital melanocytic naevi (CMN) can affect a person's appearance, surgery may be considered.
+However, surgery will leave scarring and may not be possible if the affected area is very large.

 Surgery involves removing the birthmark and stitching together the edges of the skin.
 If the area is large, a skin graft may be needed.
 This involves taking skin from another part of the body and using it to cover the wound.